msansm1/birthGiftList/README.md

 # The server

-You can build the server with this command :
+You can build the server with this command (inside the /server folder):

 ```
 ./mvnw package